-39. The Organisation of the University is reviewed annually in addition to any in year changes that are approved.
-As the structures and processes are so interrelated to consider isolated proposals for significant changes during a year would be unhelpful.
+48. The Organisation of the University is reviewed regularly to include changes to committees as they are approved.
+As the structures and processes are so interrelated, considering isolated proposals for significant changes during a year would be unhelpful.
 However, that should not prevent members of the University from making suggestions for change at any time.
 Individuals having such suggestions should communicate them to the Head of Governance Services, who will see that they are brought forward for discussion at the appropriate time.

-PART TWO: COMMITTEES OF THE UNIVERSITY
+PART ONE: COMMITTEES OF THE UNIVERSITY